naugtur/brikwars-zombie/index.md

 > Remember that rich guy's house outside our town?
 Maybe the place is empty now?
 After all, the owner isn't a psycho killer, right?

 - Enter the house
-- Explore the Garage/ Sadist Studio
+- Explore the Garage / Sadist Studio
-- Find the hostage and take them to the escape car After all that...
+- Find the hostage and take them to the escape car

+After all that...

 - Psycho killer appears: you fight both zombies (if any) and him.
 The Psycho Killer has the same stats as characters and always attacks the nearest character; never retreats, fights to their psycho death.

 Variant: if only one person arranges the build and controls zombies, the recommended plot twist is that the rescued hostage is the true psycho killer the characters should fear.
 This plot twist should be revealed when the hostage is escorted to safety or even possibly armed by the characters.